LIBERI LUDI

 Latin for "children's games"

-Identity through culture
+Identity begins with culture

 Every child carries an artist within.